cobalthq/cobalt-product-public-docs/content/en/Getting started/planning.md

 If you're ready with your pentest, select **Save & Exit**.

-In the next screen, you can review your work, as a [checklist](../checklist).
+In the next screen, you can [review your work](/getting-started/review-pentest/) before submitting the pentest.